stalemartyr/exitprice/README.md

 * [Cent OS](https://www.centos.org/) Community ENTerprise Operating System.
 A free rebuild of source packages from the Red Hat Enterprise Linux.

+###Backup and Recovery
+* [Bacula](http://blog.bacula.org/) is a set of Open Source, computer programs that permit you (or the system administrator) to manage backup, recovery, and verification of computer data across a network of computers of different kinds.

+* [Amanda](http://www.amanda.org/) the Advanced Maryland Automatic Network Disk Archiver, is a backup solution that allows the IT administrator to set up a single master backup server to back up multiple hosts over network to tape drives/changers or disks or optical media.

 ###Database
 * [MySQL](https://www.mysql.com/)  is an open-source relational database management system (RDBMS).